The Hilltop Bistro will re-open on Tuesday, January 16, 2018.

-The menu changes bi-weekly and can be viewed on our community hub page.
+The menu can be viewed here.

 Reservations are required: firstname.lastname@example.org

 Capacity: 45 for standing reception or sit-down dinner.
 Bar service and catering are available.

 For private event booking, please contact:

 The Hilltop Bistro also operates as a Community Gallery, showcasing a new artist every fall and winter term.

 For information on how to have your artwork featured in the Bistro, email email@example.com